Little Lions Saturday

 Sunday, May 3 @ 2:30 pm - 5:00 pm

-Experience downtown Greensboro and learn about the history of the Greensboro Jewish community.
+Experience Downtown Greensboro and learn about the history of the Greensboro Jewish community.
 See historic buildings and monuments, and remember the sites that no longer stand.
-Listen to stories of downtown and how the Jewish community has lived and contributed to Greensboro over the years through docents and guest speakers.
-Check back for more information […]
+Listen to stories of downtown and how the Jewish community has lived and contributed to Greensboro over the years with a two-mile walk.
+Tour departs from the Greensboro History […]

 Saturday, June 20 @ 9:00 am - 11:30 pm